 The right of free speech and the open exchange of ideas and views are essential, especially in a learning environment, and Colby College upholds these freedoms vigorously.
 The College is committed to assuring dignity for all and desires to be welcoming to every member of the campus community.
 In furtherance of that aim, Colby has developed this policy, which prohibits harassment.
 Harassment directed against some categories of individuals expressly protected by the Maine Civil Rights Act and the Maine Human Rights Act, including sexual harassment, may also qualify as unlawful discrimination.

-Harassment is defined as unwelcome hostile or intimidating remarks, spoken or written (including, for example, e-mail, text messages, postings on electronic message boards, voicemail messages), or physical gestures directed at a specific person based on that person’s race, color, sex, sexual orientation, gender identity, pregnancy, religion, age, ancestry or national origin, disability, military status, or genetic information.
+Harassment is defined as unwelcome hostile or intimidating remarks, spoken or written (including, for example, e-mails, text messages, postings on electronic message boards, voicemail messages), or physical gestures directed at a specific person based on that person’s race, color, sex, sexual orientation, gender identity, pregnancy, religion, age, ancestry or national origin, disability, military status, or genetic information.

-Because harassment results in loss of self-esteem for the victim and in the deterioration of the quality of the classroom, campus life, athletic, social, or workplace environment, the College prohibits harassment, including sexual harassment.
+Because harassment results in, among other things, loss of self-esteem for the victim and in the deterioration of the quality of the classroom, campus life, athletic, social, or workplace environment, the College prohibits harassment, including sexual harassment.
 Harassment by any student or by any employee of the College will not be tolerated.
 It also is a violation of this policy for any person accused of harassment to retaliate against any person who reports an incident of harassment.
 Students and employees should feel free to report such incidents without fear of reprisal.